 In his time he has worked as an academic manager, a bookshop assistant, a cleaner in a skin clinic, a farmhand, a general dogsbody for a consultancy firm (while it was researching the fish-processing area of Aberdeen Harbour), a grape-picker, a hop-picker, a kitchen porter, a member of a nightclub’s floor-staff (his least favourite job ever), a night porter, a project manager, a proof-reader, a supermarket shelf-stacker and truck unloader, a teacher, a teacher-trainer, a trainee journalist, a travel-book researcher, a university lecturer, a volunteer at a school for boys with behavioural issues (or ‘maladjusted boys’ as they were called back in those un-PC days), a warehouseman and a youth hostel warden.

-His fiction has also appeared in the anthologies The Cryptid Chronicles, Horror Stories from Horrified (Volume 1): Christmas, Horror Stories from Horrified (Volume 2): Folk Horror, Midnight Street Anthology 4: Strange Days, Railroad Tales and Xenobiology: Stranger Creatures.
+His fiction has also appeared in the anthologies The Cryptid Chronicles, Horror Stories from Horrified (Volume 1): Christmas, Horror Stories from Horrified (Volume 2): Folk Horror, Midnight Street Anthology 4: Strange Days, Railroad Tales, Swords and Sorceries: Tales of Heroic Fantasy Volume 3 and Xenobiology: Stranger Creatures.

 He won the Peebles Art Festival short fiction competition in 1998 and Northern Ireland’s Brian Moore short story of the year competition in 1999.
 He has also done research and writing about Japan and Ethiopia for the Fodor’s and Footprint guidebooks series and is the author of two non-fiction books about his local football teams in Scotland, Peebles Rovers and Tweeddale Rovers.